The Stunning Similarity of Every Reply I Got to My Ad for a Room For Rent in Gramercy

 Here’s the sad truth, though: I recognize this girl.
 Because I was her.
 When I moved to NYC, I loved “exploring the city.”
 I think I even had that in my Twitter profile.
 I worked in advertising.
 I liked going to bars like Tonic and Brother Jimmy’s with my friends.
 But would I want to live with my 23 year old self now?
 Nope.
 Definitely not.

 Plus, it was weird how all the women emphasized, without fail, how super laid back and drama-free they are.
-Guys are laid back, if a little messy.
-Girls are not.
-They are passive aggressive, judgmental, or just plain insane.
+These seems to indicate the opposite, that they are passive aggressive, judgmental, or just plain insane.
 So at least 30% of these girls are either delusional, or lying.
 In interview after interview, each girl was like, “OMG, I’m never passive aggressive.
 I’ve had that happen to me and it sucks.”
 It reminds me of when a guy is like, “All my exes are crazy bitches.”
 Well, maybe it’s not them.
 Maybe it’s you.

 What follows is a condensed email from about 30 different women who were really excited to see my apartment.